thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 scheduled in the morning single track.
 My very first time presenting in front of 125 people.
 The whole Belgian agile big league was present.
 Afterwards, a kind lady gave me this fabulous feedback:
 *You may be shy, nobody noticed.
-You did very well!*.
+You did very well!*

 The low of that year was CD Summit & Jenkins Days Amsterdam 2016.
 I started speaking in front of 5 people.
 That increased by 100% during the presentation to